anodejs/anodejs/docs/SIMPLE_SETUP.md

 ### Azure package

-Download Azure package for ANODE from https://github.com/anodejs/anodejs/blob/master/resources/production/anode.cspkg
+Use Azure package for ANODE from https://github.com/anodejs/anodejs/blob/master/resources/production/anode.cspkg

-You may prefer to clone [anodejs repository](https://github.com/anodejs/anodejs) to the development machine to have all the resources locally.
+Browser may not let you download this big file.
+Clone [anodejs repository](https://github.com/anodejs/anodejs) to the development machine to have all the resources locally.

 ## Start the farm